Of the meeting held on the 7th May 2019

 We gave MACRA a lot of information regarding the way that Lidl operate and about the special team that they employ purely to deal with planning applications.
 As we had previously done the same for a residents’ association in Twickenham who faced a similar problem we had much of the information prepared.

 In May we received a further email from MACRA thanking us for the advice and information that was so helpful to them.
 The application will be decided by Development Control on the 3rd of June.
 He went on to tell us that they are preparing a press release exposing Lidl’s strategy of putting inappropriate superstores in residential areas and deliberating under-stating traffic impacts, ignoring planning conditions (e.g on deliveries) etc. They asked if we would also give our direct experience in dealing with Lidl.

 Our committee discussed this proposition and agreed that we would be happy to do so.

 Sue told us about the Chessington Fun Day that is taking place on Thursday the 30th of May.
 We wish them luck with that.

 Dates for your Diary –

-The next Chessington District Residents Association Meeting. will be held on Tuesday the 7th of May followed by the 4th of June.
+The next Chessington District Residents Association Meeting.
+Our next meeting will be held on Tuesday the 4th of June followed by the 2nd of July.
 The meetings are held at St Pauls Centre in Hook Road which is the small hall attached to the side of the Church.

-South of the Borough Neighbourhood Committee meeting – 4th of June – Venue to be advised.
+South of the Borough Neighbourhood Committee meeting – 4th of June – Venue Tolworth Girls School – 7.30pm